MetOffice/Vernier/documentation/Sphinx/dev-corner/testing.rst

 .. note::

-   Both examples assume you're currently in the build directory - if not, the paths to the libraries, headers, and system tests themselves ought to be altered accordingly.
+   Both examples assume you are currently in the build directory - if not, the paths to the libraries, headers, and system tests themselves ought to be altered accordingly.

 C++: